OMNIALowCode/omnia2-move-tenant/README.md

 Template, Demonstration or Full.
 If left empty, will create a Demonstration tenant.
 The Template type has implications regarding the data that is transferred.

+### customerName (string)

+Name that identifies the customer.
+Mandatory in Full tenants.

+### customerID (string)

+ID that identifies the customer (fiscally).
+Mandatory in Full tenants.

 ## _Other parameters_
 ### overwriteIfExists (switch)

 Attempt to delete the tenant with the given code, if it exists in the destination.

+### ignoreCommands (switch)

+Ignores the "Commands" folder when importing the blobs.
+Users will not be able to see command history.

 ## Import example